Technical Overview for Retail Vision Integrators

 For AI inference, the same UVC feed can be piped to OpenCV, ONNXRuntime, or TensorRT without format conversion.

-For developers, Shenzhen Novel Electronics provides a Jetson Quick-Start pack containing sample launch.xml
+For developers, Shenzhen Novel Electronics provides a Jetson Quick-Start pack containing sample launch.xml, exposure profiles, and calibration data for ROS2-based navigation.

 This plug-and-play design helps product teams reduce software integration time by up to 60 %.